Smart Home Technology Of The Future 😱

 This isn’t expected to slow down either, as it’s been predicted that within a few years we’ll be approaching 50 as our smart homes technology and home automation advance.

 This is one of the main reasons Wifi 6 is being developed as it allows the the router to efficiently communicate with dozens of devices at a time while ensuring that they retain their speed, and even operate optimally on the same broadcast.

 Then there’s even the newer iteration of that dubbed Wi-Fi 6E that operates on the 6GHz network for even faster speeds floating in the Gigabit range (which is absolutely incredible.)

 Again as our homes become smarter, WIFI 6 is one of those technologies that will likely become universal due its wide host of benefits.

 4.)
 Enhanced Voice Integration & AI

-Voice assistants like Alexa, Google assistant, and Siri are undoubtedly helpful as they provide the vast information of the internet with convenience of a single voice command.
+Voice assistants can certainly be helpful as they provide the vast information of the internet with convenience of a single voice command.

 In fact, within a few years, it’s expected that a rapidly growing number of internet search queries will be through voice commands.